N-central 2026.4 RC3 Release

 -

-Improve accessibility for technicians with diverse visual needs.
+Improve readability with contrast modes for technicians with diverse visual needs.

 Migrate Integrated Backup (BUI) Devices to Cove Without Uninstalling the Backup Manager